 Online bar/bat mitzvah tutoring, and how to choose a tutor for your child

-Your child needs to learn for their bar/bat mitzvah, and Jewtor, the online bar/bat mitzvah tutor, is an excellent way for him or her prepare for that upcoming big day.
+Your child needs to learn for their bar/bat mitzvah, and Jewtor, the online bar/bat mitzvah tutor, is an excellent way for him or her to prepare for that upcoming big day.
 Mazal tov!
 (If you’re looking for an adult bat mitzvah tutor, we do that, too.)

 And you want an online bar/bat mitzvah tutor who can give your child personalized (and personal!) tutoring, to help them learn in a non-threatening and helpful program.
 Especially for families that aren’t affiliated with a temple or synagogue, Jewtor’s tutors specialize in getting kids up to speed gently, so they can learn both the skills for their bar or bat mitzvah day as well as the basics and more of Jewish learning that they can use throughout their lifetimes.

 Bar/bat mitzvah tutor for NY, FL, or anywhere

 You might live in New York or Florida, in a large Jewish population center, where everything, including bar/bat mitzvah lessons, is expensive.
 Or you might be in a small Jewish community in the Midwest or anywhere, where you don’t have a local teacher you can work with.
 (We’ve taught kids whose families were the only Jews around for hundreds of miles!)

 Jewtor is here to help.
 Whether you’re part of a large Jewish community or you live far from one, your son or daughter can learn…